Core Courses for Internet Studies

 Develop an interactive, database driven web storefront.

-The purpose of this course is to round out the classroom experiences with actual Web development on a live site.
+The purpose of this course is to round out the classroom experiences with actual web development on a live site.
 Evaluation for this work will be determined, in part, by results such as usability and user acceptance.
 Students obtain real work experience with projects that are either internal to the center or in partnership with regional companies and non-profit organizations.